Photoelectron Circular Dichroism of Aqueous-Phase Alanine: Results

 We were unable to conclusively identify signatures of PECD for the C$_{2}$ and C$_{3}$ atoms, with the possible exception of $Ala^{zw}$ in the KE range of 15--19~eV (Figs.~\ref{SI-fig:S7} and \ref{SI-fig:S8}).
 However, due to the limited quantity of data in this KE range for $Ala^{zw}$ and the overlapping nature of these peaks, we do not consider the C$_{2}$ and C$_{3}$ data to convincingly demonstrate PECD.
 As mentioned above, we dedicated the most time to collecting data points for $Ala^{-}$, which appeared from the onset to yield the most clear PECD.
-As such, we are the most confident in our results for $Ala^{-}.$ Although it may seem surprising that C$_{1}$, C$_{2}$, and C$_{3}$ should exhibit such large differences in PECD magnitude, significant site-dependent PECD has previously been reported in C~1s studies of carvone and fenchone,\cite{Harding_carvone_C1s_2005, ulrich_giantPECD_2008} thereby highlighting the sensitivity of PECD to the atomic site probed.
-The datasets corresponding to Fig.\ref{fig:Summary} for C$_{2}$ and C$_{3}$ are available in the supporting information (see Figs.~\ref{SI-fig:S7} and \ref{SI-fig:S11}).
+As such, we are the most confident in our results for $Ala^{-}.$ It may seem surprising that C$_{1}$ exhibits clear PECD, while C$_{2}$ and C$_{3}$ do not.
+However, significant site-dependent PECD has previously been reported in C~1s studies of fenchone and glycidol,\cite{ulrich_giantPECD_2008, facciala_time-resolved-PECD_2023, Powis_glycidol_corePECD_2008} thereby highlighting the sensitivity of PECD to the specific atomic site probed.
+The datasets corresponding to Fig.\ref{fig:Summary} for C$_{2}$ and C$_{3}$ are available in the supplementary information (see Figs.~\ref{SI-fig:S7} and \ref{SI-fig:S11}).